Kopila Valley School

 LEARNING FOR LIFE

-At Kopila Valley School, we are dedicated to creating an environment that fosters mutual respect and working together, deep learning and boundless creativity.
-To developing joyful, compassionate learners and innovative thinkers.
-As part of our vision, we were the first school in Nepal to outlaw corporal punishment, a decision that stands in stark contrast to nearby schools but is key to our students’ success.
+At Kopila Valley School, we are dedicated to creating an environment that fosters mutual respect, working together, deep learning and boundless creativity.
+We strive to developing joyful, compassionate learners and innovative thinkers.
+Through training and education we have lead other schools to outlaw corporal punishment, a decision that stands in stark contrast to nearby schools but is key to our students’ success.

 Our gates open bright and early at 7:00 in the morning and don’t close until 6:00 in the evening.
 The program is divided into four schools and offers a diverse curriculum – math, science, Nepali, English, social studies, computers – for nursery through 10th grade (with more to come soon).